Our guide to nailing that application, interview and job!

 Think about what’s on your social media – it’s becoming more common that potential employers will look at your social media presence to see what you’re really like.
 So you need to carefully consider what sort of things people might be able to see.

 Set up some professional social media accounts – Platforms like LinkedIn and Twitter are great for this, as you can build networks and relationships with people who are in similar roles or roles that you aspire to be in, and they’ll be able to offer advice, guidance, and who knows maybe even a job opportunity!

 Get some experience – if you’ve not had any work experience yet, it’s never too late to start!
-Our Matching Service shows you all the great opportunities available to you in your local area.
-You can then apply and contact them directly to ask questions you may have.
 Another great way to see first-hand what construction is like is by visiting one of the sites available through Open Doors.

 Check everything!
 You can never check your CV, covering letter and application enough – make sure that there are no spelling mistakes and that the grammar makes sense.
 You can find more on our Help with applying page, and get someone else to check over it as well; to make sure you’ve included everything you need to.

 Read the questions – if you have to fill in an application form, make sure that you read the questions very carefully, as there’ll be information already within the question that will help you to format and answer it.

 Be confident on the phone!
 Often one of the first stages in an application process is a phone interview, as this helps employers narrow down their choices for face to face interviews.
 It’s important to plan the call, making sure you have the right number, and to have some key bullet points written down of what you would want to say.
 It’s also important to think about where you’ll be taking the call, so try to go somewhere that’s quiet and has good signal strength – and remember to speak clearly and confidently.